Ware & Kay Solicitors Ltd ('Ware & Kay')

 Emails: Your email address and the contents of any emails passing between us are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal data, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive such information, we store it securely and confidentially on our systems.

-We do not use your information for profiling purposes unless you have given consent to receive direct marketing information.
+We may use your information for profiling purposes to receive direct marketing information.
 Profiling is where your personal data is used to create a profile so that we can contact you with information relevant to you.

 12. Use of 'cookies'